 Those wishing to marry must obtain a Marriage License before a marriage takes place.
 The purpose of a marriage license is to provide proof that a couple is allowed to enter into a legally recognized marriage.
 A Marriage License is not the same as a Marriage Certificate -- a Marriage Certificate is proof of marriage, available after a couple is legally married.

 Marriage licenses can be issued on a walk-in basis.
-When applying for your marriage license, please allow approximately 20 minutes to complete the application process.
-Licenses are issued between 8:00 A.M. to 4:00 P.M.
-Monday through Friday and until 6:00 P.M. on Thursdays.
+Effective April 25, 2017, when applying for your marriage license, please allow approximately 45-60 minutes to complete the application process.
+Licenses are issued between 8:00 A.M. to 3:30 P.M.
+Monday through Friday and until 5:30 P.M. on Thursdays.
 The cost is $40.00 for the license.
 Both parties must be present.

-You may download and fill in the Marriage Intention Application and bring it into the Clerk's office.
+To save some time, you may download and fill in the Marriage Intention Application in black ink and bring it into the Clerk's office.
 Please do not sign it.
 It must be signed in the presence of the Clerks' staff.
 Please be sure to read all of the requirements below.

 1.)
 Where To Obtain Your Marriage License: